We are announcing our initial lineup this week. Follow us on Twitter for the latest.

 Plus many more amazing speakers to be announced!

-Bitcoin 2021's speaker lineup represents a dynamic mix of groundbreaking trailblazers, innovative technologists and unconventional entrepreneurs who will provide attendees with unique insight and detailed explanation during their presentations, all while adding to the event's festive atmosphere.
+Bitcoin 2022's speaker lineup represents a dynamic mix of groundbreaking trailblazers, innovative technologists, and unconventional entrepreneurs who will provide attendees with unique insight and detailed explanations during their presentations, all while adding to the event's festival atmosphere.

 Please follow @TheBitcoinConf to stay up to date with our speaker announcements.